FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 ## Building the application

-The application will have only one page apart from the FusionAuth login page: a landing page that will redirect the user to the FusionAuth login page.
+The application will have only one page apart from the FusionAuth login page.
 This page will dynamicaly display a list of children if the current user is a parent user, and a restricted section if the current user is either an adult or a child who has been granted permission to view it by a parent user.
+It will also have a login link that will redirect the user to the FusionAuth login page if the are not authenticated.

-For the landing page, add the following to `views/index.pug`.
+For the landing page view, add the following to `views/index.pug`.

 ```js
 extends layout